 The second wall is situated at the northeast corner of the property and is actually an addition to the existing (low) retaining wall that was already in place.
 That low wall needed to be built up 2-3 feet in order to meet the new grade, so we removed the cap, added the required block and sheet reinforcement, then replaced the cap.

-The next phase of the project will be completion of the curb/gutter and paving, hopefully before Thanksgiving.
-Normally this step would occur after erecting the new building, but due to a delay with the delivery of the steel, our contractor has shuffled the schedule to avoid unnecessary downtime.
+The next phase of the project will be setting the concrete curb/gutter and laying a sub base of crushed stone for the asphalt paving.
+Normally these steps would occur after erecting the new building, but due to a delay with the delivery of the steel, our contractor has shuffled the schedule to avoid unnecessary downtime.

 This Thanksgiving season, we at the HSCC have so much to be grateful for.
 This campus improvement project wouldn’t be possible without the generosity of our supporters.
 That support is enabling us to save more animals and to provide a better quality of life for all animals who come under our care.
 For this we are enormously thankful!